Skip to main content

 By... (delta)

-• Use the keyword ’By’ to define nominal or percentage delta of the term value for describing the scenario you're looking for.
+• Use the keyword "By" to define a nominal or percentage delta of a term's value, describing the scenario you're targeting.

 Example:

-• Stocks, Indices, ETFs - with the currency sign.
+• Stocks, Indices, ETFs: Use the currency symbol.

 After / Before

-• Use these scheduling conditions to describe a scenario that will take place on the day of an event, before or after its scheduled time.
+• Use these scheduling conditions to define a scenario that will occur on the day of an event, either before or after its scheduled time.
 For example,

 Or,